The weather is great, your friends are over, and you’re all heading outside. Make sure your yard is well equipped and

 It’s a nice day, and everybody is having a great time in the sun, but offer refuge with a Quick Shade pop-up canopy or beach umbrella.
-As the afternoon turns to dusk, they are fast and easy to fold up and store.
+As the afternoon turns to dusk, umbrellas for rain are fast and easy to fold up and store.
 Prevent sunburn, offer a retreat from the heat, and stake out a shady area.

 Do you have a decent-sized, level, grassy area?
 Then you can also have a croquet court, bocce lawn, badminton court, putting green, and horseshoe pit.
 A flat, level driveway can instantly become a half-court for basketball, with a portable, temporary hoop.
 If you’re going to multipurpose the same area, organize a timetable, and make sure everybody knows that at 3:00 pm, the croquet tournament will be ending, to make way for the beanbag toss.

 Even if you’re not serving lunch or dinner, per se, snacks and drinks are an essential part of any outdoor gathering.
 The number one rule for food at outdoor events is: have enough.
 Assume that everyone will eat something, and stock accordingly.
 You can keep it simple with chips and dip, elevate your game to sandwiches and potato salad, or go full BBQ with the whole range of hot dogs to steak.
 That said, you might want to make sure you have all essentials from your grill checklist, including the barbeque tools.
 The preference between gas and charcoal for cooking can be left to the backyard chef.
 In case you favor charcoal, you could buy it online, considering there are various sites that offer bulk charcoal for sale, or you can fall back on your local stores.
 However, make sure you have enough supplies for everything since the last thing you want to do mid-party is make a store run.